 Many different fire lays exist, and all of them have their merits.
 If there’s a particular way you like to build a fire, by all means do it.
 But if you’re looking to build a clean-burning fire that lasts for hours, you might consider using the upside-down fire lay.

 The upside-down fire lay has been used for centuries in fireplaces in Europe.
 Unlike traditional fire lays that require you to put tinder and smaller kindling at the bottom and larger fuel logs on the top, the upside-down fire lay reverses the sequence.

 Start off by stacking your large fuel logs on the bottom of the fire grate.

 Add a kindling layer (small twigs about the size of your pinky or bigger) on top of the stack.

 Add some planks of cedar board.

-Top off the stack with some sheets of newspaper and your tinder.
+Top off the stack with your tinder.

 Don’t Build a Fire on Very Windy Days

 If the wind is howling outside, there often isn’t anything you can do to prevent fireplace smoke from blowing back into your house.
 You’ll have the best luck in minimizing fireplace smoke if you build your fire on calm days.

 Call a Chimney Sweep